This article on Professional Learning Communities was originally published on EdSurge.

 Professional Learning Communities (PLCs) have long supported teachers in their career development, but with the help of technology, they’re now transforming education itself.
-Research shows that well-developed PLCs have a positive impact on both teaching practice and student achievement.
+Research shows that well-developed professional learning communities have a positive impact on both teaching practice and student achievement.

 We spoke with educators around the country and discovered seven ways that PLCs are transforming teaching and learning in schools.

 A set of common goals, along with a designated meeting time for focused effort, helps each participant get the most out of a PLC.
 By setting measurable objectives, educators can use meetings to work together, track progress, and achieve shared teaching goals.
 Today’s technology makes it easy to collect concrete data and view reports that provide guiding insights.

 At Benton School District in Arkansas, teachers meet weekly to discuss common objectives.
 They have particular goals for students in each grade.
 “With PLCs, we decide as a team that ‘this’ is really what every student at Benton High School leaving Algebra 1 should know how to do,” says Brandy Beckman, Secondary Math Instructional Facilitator.
 Uniting around a common goal, teachers share tactics, discuss what is or isn’t working, and trade resources to move students toward their targets.

 2. Collaboration between teachers and school leaders